 Profit Margin Calculator

-See how much profit you keep from each sale and identify where margin improvements matter most.
+See how much profit you keep from each sale and where margin gets squeezed by price, fees, or fulfillment.

 Need a walkthrough?
 Read the Profit Margin Calculator Guide.